 But the real question is whether it is the best chatbot-first resale fit.

-For agencies exploring true chatbot resale strategies, our guide on white-label chatbots for agencies provides additional insights into branding, client management, and recurring revenue opportunities.
+For agencies exploring true chatbot resale strategies, our guide to white-label chatbots for agencies offers additional insights into branding, client management, and recurring revenue opportunities.

 Below are the core requirements GHL agencies should evaluate.